ghostvirus62/write-ups/README.md

-# write-ups
-All my CTF write ups
+## This repo is for all my CTF write ups